wayfareio/wayfare.io/_posts/2016-01-21-traveling-tips-for-the-new-year.markdown

 When traveling, our family needs a plan.
 We need to pack for where we are going and we need to know the last place we can get fuel for 200 miles.
 We need to purchase airline tickets and get passports.
 When I travel somewhere new, I nearly always ask around my circle of friends if someone has been to where I am going and what tips they have for me.

 I consult my friends similarly in life.
-One thing I love about being part of a community of Wayfarers is that we can seek advice and help each other develop more solid plans than what we could come up with on our own.
+One thing I love about being part of the community at FLDWRK is that we can seek advice and help each other develop more solid plans than what we could come up with on our own.
 This is especially true when we ask for input from people who have traveled a similar path and may be a few steps ahead of us on the journey.

 #### 6. Change the Plan